github/opensource.guide/_articles/nl/legal.md

 Sharing your creative work with the world can be an exciting and rewarding experience.
 It can also mean a bunch of legal things you didn't know you had to worry about.
 Thankfully, you don't have to start from scratch.
 We've got your legal needs covered.
 (Before you dig in, be sure to read our [disclaimer](/notices/).)

-## Why do people care so much about the legal side of open source?
+## Waarom geven mensen zoveel om de juridische kant van open source?

 Glad you asked!
 When you make a creative work (such as writing, graphics, or code), that work is under exclusive copyright by default.
 That is, the law assumes that as the author of your work, you have a say in what others can do with it.